 If you are doing a group show, this will likely be the easiest experience for you.
 The show coordinators will usually give you a size range for your work and a time to drop your piece(s) off at the venue.
 They will usually install all of the work.

-- Choose a body of work that fits together– If you are doing a gallery show, think of a title and theme for your work.
+If you are doing a gallery show, think of a title and theme for your work.
 Make sure all of your pieces can tell a part of your larger story.
 If you are doing a more informal show at a coffee shop or brewery, then you can be a little looser with how things fit together.
-You can skip the title/theme and choose the same color scheme or other consistent design element.
+You can skip the title/theme and choose the same color scheme or other consistent design elements.

 Create an Inventory List